tl-its-umich-edu/caliper-event-analysis/extract/README.md

-# caliper-event-analysis: Extract Events from LRS
+# caliper-event-analysis: Extract Events From the LRS' DB

 ## Open an SSH tunnel to the LRS' DB _(optional)_